Pregnant Workers Rights

 Pregnancy discrimination is far too common in the US.
 Only 12 states have laws on paid maternity leave.
-In addition to the poor compensation mothers, parents, and caregivers receive from the government, pregnant women have little protection from pregnancy discrimination.
+In addition to the poor compensation mothers receive from the government, pregnant women have little protection from pregnancy discrimination.

-The FMLA requires employers to pay their pregnant employees at least 12 weeks of paid leave.
+The FMLA requires employers to pay their pregnant employees at least 12 weeks of unpaid leave.
 As long as an employee has worked for the company for at least 12 months, they qualify for the FMLA pregnancy benefits.
-The paid leave offered by the FMLA can be used for any pregnancy-related medical leave including childbirth.
+The leave can be used for any pregnancy-related absence including childbirth.

 During this 12 week period, your job cannot be given away.
 Many employers will constitute this time of leave as a “no call no show” if you cannot come into work due to your pregnancy.
 If your employer attempts to wrongfully fire you for a no call no show, speak with your HR representative or an employment lawyer.

 Currently in 2020, only 12 states have laws on paid maternity leave or family leave:

 - District of Columbia (as of July 1, 2020)